pranavb104/Object_Tracking/README.md

 # Object_Tracking
 Using the Intel RealSense SR300/D435 to cluster objects and have real-time tracking (Using PCL Library)

-Check the tracking video on my website https://www.pranavbe.com/white_table/2018/5/8/final-prototype
+Check the tracking video on vimeo https://vimeo.com/268555005

 This example uses the latest librealsense and PCL library(8.1).